ArquisoftUNAL/habits_ms/README.md

 make docker-run-ms
 ```

 Or just run the docker-compose file with
+(Highly recommended to use the commands sequuence above rather than this one)
 ```bash
 docker-compose up
 ```

+## Seeding database with fake data
+After running above commands you can use `cargo run -- seed` to generate and fill database with random data
+(By default with a base number of 10k habits, 100 categories and 50 users)

 ## Requirements